A Name Written in Cedar and Sky

 The register does not explain them.
 It simply records them, already formed, already named, already present in a community at the foot of the Laurentian hills where Algonquin, Nipissing, Saulteaux, Ottawa, and Tête de Boule families had gathered at the Lake of Two Mountains mission for generations.

-Over the next ninety-eight years — from that morning in 1786 to the last documented kijik-root name in 1884 — more than thirty-five individuals bearing some form of this name would pass through the registers of the Annonciation de la Bienheureuse-Vierge-Marie de Oka.
+Over the next hundred and twenty-seven years — from that morning in 1786 to the death of the last confirmed kijik-root name bearer in 1913 — more than fifty-five individuals bearing some form of this name would pass through the registers of the Annonciation de la Bienheureuse-Vierge-Marie de Oka and the communities that grew from it.
 Men and women.
 Algonquin and Nipissing and Ojibwe and Ottawa and Tête de Boule.
-Chiefs and their wives, godparents and godchildren, community elders and infants who did not survive their first winter.
-Across five nations, across four generations, across a century of colonial disruption and mission life and seasonal migration to the hunting grounds, the kijik root persisted.
+Grand chiefs and their wives, godparents and godchildren, community elders and infants who did not survive their first winter.
+Across five nations, across four generations, across a century of colonial disruption and mission life and seasonal migration to the hunting grounds, the kijik root persisted — and two women carried it out of Oka entirely, traveling with their names into the Ottawa Valley and the upper Gatineau until the tradition outlived the mission that had documented it.

 It begins with a word.